from typing import Optional

 import numpy as np

-from eulerpi.core.model import ArtificialModelInterface, JaxModel
+from eulerpi.core.models import ArtificialModelInterface, JaxModel

 [docs]